5.11b YDS 6c French 23 Ewbanks VIII- UIAA 23 ZA E3 5c British

 Unique climbing and excellent quality rock are featured on this route that is unfortunately very contrived as you can stem back during the lower crux section and make this quite easy; the upper crux is mandatory however.

-This route is briefly mentioned as an aid route in the Bartlett guide, but no other information has been documented to my knowledge.
+- This route is briefly mentioned as an aid route in the Bartlett guide, but no other information has been documented to my knowledge.
 I'm sure the crack has been toproped and perhaps even lead, but probably by finishing up the top part of Card Chimney as the direct finish has no protection.
-Two stars out of five.